guntherbensch/repframe/README.md

 :point_right: This absolute indicator is intended to capture the variation in the statistical significance across robustness results.
 > *Interpretation*: $I_{5j}$ simply reports the standard deviation of *t*/*z*-values of all the robustness analysis paths for outcome $j$ as a measure of variation in statistical significance.
 Higher values indicate higher levels of variation.

 The following shows an example of the *Reproducibility and Replicability Indicators table*, indicating the five indicators as outlined above.
+The indicators are grouped by whether the original result for the respective outcome was reported as statistically significant or not.
+Each of these two sets of outcomes also includes the average across the respective outcomes.

 <img width="600" alt="repframe indicators table example" src="https://github.com/guntherbensch/repframe/assets/128997073/24f31cc0-87b4-42bf-8446-621e22db3fe5"> &nbsp;
 &nbsp;